Akm0d/pluggable-namespace/README.rst

     [global]
     extra-index-url = https://__token__:<personal_access_token>@gitlab.com/api/v4/groups/<namespace>/-/packages/pypi/simple

-Now you can install ``pluggable-namespace`` from pypi or gitlab repositories:
+You can now install ``pluggable-namespace`` from PyPI or GitLab repositories:

 .. code-block:: bash

     pip3 install pluggable-namespace

-Now all it takes to create a pluggable application is a few lines of code.
-This is the root of every pluggable-namespace project.
-We create a hub, we add dynamic subsystems, and then we call them through the hub's namespace.
+Creating a pluggable application can be accomplished with just a few lines of code.
+The heart of every pluggable-namespace project is the creation of a hub, adding dynamic subsystems, and interacting with them through the hub's namespace.

 .. code-block:: python